Erin Tobin, Executive Director

 Howie Kirschenbaum was a founding AARCH board member in 1990, was its first president, and has been an active board member ever since.
 Besides his leadership in helping to create and grow AARCH, he was also largely responsible for the successful campaign to save Camp Santanoni and played a large role in saving other endangered Great Camps, including Sagamore, Uncas, Warren Point Lodge, and White Pine Camp.
 He has written books on Sagamore, Santanoni, Uncas, and White Pine Camp.
 In 2011, he received an Excellence in Historic Preservation award from the Preservation League of New York State.

-Dean Melville (President) is a retired physician who previously practiced in Saranac Lake, and Syracuse.
+Dean Melville is a retired physician who previously practiced in Saranac Lake, and Syracuse.
 He now lives in a historic home in Upper Jay.
 In Cazenovia, White Store, Norwich and Upper Jay he was an active, hands-on practitioner of preservation through working on various historic buildings and features, including a farmhouse, barn, silo, and stone walls.
+Dean served as AARCH President from 2019-2023.

 Duncan Cameron, Paul Smiths